yulondawyatt/unit-fundamentals/control-flow/readme.md

 ## Code blocks

 The `if/else` keywords should be followed by curly braces.
-Inside of these curly braces is where you can write your code that you want to run _if and only if_ the condition inside of the parenthesis is met.
+Inside these curly braces is where you can write the code you want to run _if and only if_ the condition inside the parenthesis is met.

 ```js
 const temperatureInFahrenheit = 29;